stacey-w-taylor/synapseDocs/_articles/discussion.md

 <br>
 ### Managing Notifications

 You may subscribe to a Discussion forum for a particular Project by clicking the **Follow** button on the main discussion page.
-Once you've subscribed to a forum, you will receive an email to your Synapse-registered email address whenever a new thread is created or a reply to an existing thread is posted.
+Once you've subscribed to a forum, you will receive an email to your Synapse-registered email address whenever a new thread is created.
 You can use the **Unfollow** button at any time to discontinue this subscription.

-Additionally, you may change notification settings on an individual thread by using the **eye** icon which is visible from within the thread, or by selecting **Follow Thread** or **Unfollow Thread** from the Tools menu.
-This can be used to stop receiving reply notifications for that individual thread when you've followed all activity in a discussion forum, or to follow activity in only a select thread.
+To receive email notifications for replies to individual threads, click the **eye** icon that is visible from within the thread of interest.
+If you reply to a thread, you begin following the thread automatically.

 <img style="width: 40%;" src="../assets/images/UnfollowThread.png">
 <br>